 While cooperating with the insurance company is important, you’re not required to give a recorded statement to the claims adjuster.
 Once you do, you’ll be bound by what you say, even if you later change your mind about one or more facts surrounding the accident.

 Yes.
-There are many free mobile apps to help you report your accident to the insurance company.
-Check with your carrier to see if they have a mobile app available for you to download.
+There are many free apps to help report your accident to the insurance company.
+Check with your carrier to see if they have an app available for you to download.
 These apps can help you:

 - Take and store pictures and videos